Chriscodinglife/get-started-with-lua/README.md

-"# Getting Started with Lua for Tutorial"
+# Getting Started with Lua for Tutorial

+This has a quick starter template script for the Medium Tutorial.